akhiluk/rust-by-the-book/README.md

 ### Notes on shadowing

-Making a varibale mutable means you can keep changing its value so long as they're the same type as the original variable.
+Making a variable mutable means you can keep changing its value so long as they're the same type as the original variable.
 But when you shadow a variable, you're essentially creating a new variable with the `let` keyword, so the type can change.

 ### Tuples